CodeNow/palantiri/README.md

 ![Palantiri Jobs](https://docs.google.com/drawings/d/1X1MnxYyfomGopq8cu7K9NxcNahNGomFH9585l9B5H_E/pub?w=846&h=427)

+##### `dock.lost`

+Formerly known as `on-dock-unhealthy`.
+Event emitted by different services and palantiri itself.
+Indicates that dock was lost and we need to remove all references to it.
+Dock would be removed only after `dock.exists-check` passed.

 ##### `health-check`
 Creates jobs per each service which require a health check.
 Currently creates a docker-health-check job per docker host